 Enjoy the stunning water

 Capri is very expensive (in all aspects!).
 To visit a private beach, such as the one by the famous Faraglioni or Lido del Faro in Anacapri, it will set you back around €30 per person.
-However, there are some free beaches such as the one at the far end in Marina Grande pictured above and also Faro in Anacapri (not the Lido), pictured below, is free.
+However, there are some free beaches such as the one at the far end in Marina Grande and also Faro in Anacapri (not the Lido), pictured below, is free.
 It’s actually one of our favourite places to swim.

 See Capri by boat